-In accordance with Listing Rule 9.8.6R (9), (10) and (11) the Board has provided the following information in relation to its diversity as at 30 April 2024, being the financial year-end of the Company.
+In accordance with UK Listing Rule 6.6.6R (9), (10) and (11) the Board has provided the following information in relation to its diversity as at 30 April 2025, being the financial year end of the Company.
 The information included in the tables below has been obtained following confirmation from the individual Directors.
-As shown in the tables, the Company did not meet the FCA ethnic or gender diversity target as at 30 April 2024 but following Jennifer Thomas's appointment on 1 May 2024 will meet the targets for the financial year ending 30 April 2025.
+As shown in the tables, the Company meets both the FCA ethnic and gender diversity target as at 30 April 2025.